runwayml/learn/docs/getting-started/model-101.md

 # Models 101

 At the core of Runway, we have machine learning models.
-But what do mean by the term model and how do we use a model?
+But what do we mean by the term *model* and how do we use a *model*?
 Here we discuss what a model is and why we need it within Runway.

 ## What is a Model?
 How is a Model Created?